Volunteers are the lifeblood of Museums Partnership Reading.

-But from time to time, there are still opportunities to get involved and be part of our volunteer family.
-We will highlight any roles associated with Reading Museum here..
+We currently have one opportunity to get involved and be part of our volunteer family.
+We will highlight any further roles associated with Reading Museum on this page.

 To apply to be a volunteer for Museums Partnership Reading, get yourself a cuppa and follow this link to our volunteering platform to complete your volunteer application.

 You will see a list of all roles performed by existing Museums Partnership Reading volunteers.
 Feel free to tick any that interest you, so that we can let you know in future if a vacancy arises for that role.

 When you’re happy with your application, don’t forget to click SUBMIT!

 Our partner museum,The Museum of English Rural Life (The MERL) also features its volunteering opportunities on the volunteering platform.